zeroseven/z7_countries/README.md

 ## How it works:

 With every country that is assigned to a language, the language is made available under an additionally altered base URL.
-This consists of both the ISO Code of the language and the country.
+This consists of the ISO Code of the language and a country parameter.

 When accessing a page with a language country combination like that in the URL, all database queries on configured tables will be made with these country restrictions in mind.